Ehden massacre: Background

 Before the Lebanese Front was formed, many of the future leaders of the Lebanese Front organized their political parties into militias, most notably Camille Chamoun's 'Tigers', Pierre Gemayel's 'Kataeb Militia', and Suleiman Frangieh's 'Marada Brigade'.

 Despite having joined in January 1976 the Lebanese Front alliance that gathered the main rightist Christian parties and their militias, the Frangiehs' close ties to Syria, along with their bitter political squabbling with the Gemayel clan – leaders of the Kataeb Party or 'Phalange' – and their disagreements with the other Christian leaders over their tactical alliance with Israel, prompted Frangieh to break from the Lebanese Front in 1977.

 In 1978, tensions were high in Northern Lebanon between the Kataeb and Marada parties when the Kataeb tried to expand their power in the patriarchal seat of power of the Frangieh family.
 Following the killing of many Phalangist members, it was the killing of senior Phalangist member Joud El Bayeh that triggered the subsequent events.
 Joud El Bayeh was killed on 7 June 1978 by armed men sent by Tony Franjieh when he tried to open a political office in Zgharta.

-Lebanese Forces decided to retaliate.
+The Lebanese Forces command in east Beirut, which was dominated by the Phalangists, decided to retaliate.
 The initial plan was to capture Tony Frangieh and force him to surrender the members of the Marada militia that killed the Phalangists.
 However, there was concern about the consequences of this move.
 Instead it was decided that the goal of the operation would be to capture the supposed members of the Marada militia that killed the Phalangists.
 The operation would be done on a Tuesday to assure Tony Frangieh would have left Ehden.

 Events

-On 13 June 1978, Gemayel sent a force of 500 commandos to Ehden; however what Gemayel did not know was that Tony Frangieh hadn't left Ehden as his car wasn't running.
+On 13 June 1978, Bachir Gemayel sent a force of 500 commandos to Ehden; however what Bachir Gemayel did not know was that Tony Frangieh hadn't left Ehden as his car wasn't running.
 As soon as the squadron arrived, bullets were flying over their heads and the squadron returned fire indiscriminately.

 Tony Frangieh, his wife Vera Frangieh (née el Kordahi), their three-year-old daughter Jihane, and thirty other Marada bodyguards and aides who were at the mansion were killed in the raid.
 More than ten Phalangist gunmen were also killed in the attack.

 “Even the family dog did not escape the carnage of that day”.
 Suleiman Frangieh claimed that the Phalangist gunmen forced Tony and his young wife Vera to watch the shooting of their infant daughter Jihane, then made him watch the murder of his wife before killing him.

 Tony Frangieh's son, Suleiman Frangieh, Jr., escaped the massacre.
-He was not with his family in Ehden, but with his grandfather at that time.
+He was not with his family in Ehden, but with his grandfather in east Beirut at that time.